About Pets Together

 Pets Together President

 Jennifer Bashford lives in the North Carolina mountains with her 5 special needs rescue dogs and her husband.
-She holds master’s degrees in both strategic communications and gerontology and has been involved in non-profit management for over ten years.
+She holds master’s degrees in both public policy and gerontology and has been involved in non-profit management for over ten years.
 Working with Pets Together is the perfect blend of all of her passions.
 When she isn’t on a Zoom call with a long term care facility, you can usually find her hiking or kayaking with one of her dogs.